 auto=enhance is set, the image is adjusted using the distribution of highlights, midtones, and shadows across all three channels—red, green, and blue (RGB).
 Overall, the enhancement gives images a more vibrant appearance.

 The adjustment affects individual images differently, and works best with editorial photography, stock photography, and user-generated content for social media applications.

-auto=format is set, imgix chooses the most appropriate file format for your image.
-We use a process called automatic content negotiation to compile the various signals available to us—including headers, user agents, and image analytics—to select the optimal image format for your user.
+auto=format is set, imgix determines whether the image can be served in a better format by a process called automatic content negotiation.
+It compiles the various signals available to us—including headers, user agents, and image analytics—to select the optimal image format for your user.
 This format is served back and the image is correctly cached.

 auto=format cannot be set as a Source’s default parameter, due to the way it interacts with our caching infrastructure.